-I earned my PhD from the Massachusetts Institute of Technology (MIT) and have over 10 years of experience inside the MIT Media Laboratory, first as a student and later as one of the founding research directors at Media Lab Europe, its former sister lab in Ireland.
+Upon graduating I was fortunate to have the opportunity to join Media Lab Europe, the sister lab of the MIT Media Lab located in Dublin, Ireland, where I became a Principal Research Scientist.
 There, I led a design-oriented research group (Human Connectedness) that was the birthplace of several award-winning product concepts pertaining to the future of human relationships as mediated by technology.

-I later became the founding chief executive and research director of Distance Lab, a research initiative in Scotland that created technology and design innovations to address challenges in rural and remote areas of the world, particularly focused on health care but also learning, relationships and cultural heritage.
-In 2010, this lab became part of the Institute of Design Innovation at the Glasgow School of Art.
+Following the sudden closure of Media Lab Europe, I was given an opportunity to continue many of the same research themes in the beautiful Highlands and Islands of Scotland.
+I developed and became the founding chief executive and research director of Distance Lab, a research initiative that created technology and design innovations to address challenges in rural and remote areas of the world, particularly focused on health care but also education, relationships and cultural heritage.
+In 2010, this lab became part of the Institute of Design Innovation at the renown Glasgow School of Art.

 I was then presented with the opportunity to return home and join Akron Children's Hospital, one of the largest pediatric health systems in the United States.
 I began as an Associate Director of the Rebecca D. Considine Research Institute and later moved into my current role as Senior Director of Patient Experience.
 I also play a role in propelling innovation within the organization, particularly around telehealth and telemedicine.
 In these roles I aim to apply the principles of design thinking within a health care institution to innovate in patient and family experience, service delivery over a distance, and the use of digital media in health care.
 Since 2016, the Center for Patient Experience Innovation has been recognized in Becker's list of Hospitals and Health Systems with Innovation Programs.